“Until that (constitutional recognition) is addressed, then we truly can't go forward as a people, as a nation, as Australians, as a whole.

 LOWITJA O'DONOGHUE, legendary campaigner

-“Recognition of the first peoples in the Constitution of a country starts to send a message that you are valued, you are important, that we want to respect you, and we want to deal with the things that have caused us division and discord in the past.
+“Recognition of the first peoples in the Constitution sends a message that you are valued, you are important, that we want to respect you, and we want to deal with the things that have caused us division and discord in the past.

 “I'm a big supporter of this.
 It should be a unifying moment for Australia.
 It should be a healing moment for Australia.
 And that's what I want to bring about.